-This work proposed a multi-arm network to extract information from overlap and depth regions in the images, which provides extra supervision signals for training.
+This work proposes a multi-arm network to extract information from overlap and depth regions in images, which provides extra supervision signals for training.
 Solving the auxiliary tasks of OVerlap Estimation (OVE) and DEpth region Estimation (DEE) help significantly improve the keypoint matching performance while bringing the little computational cost in inference.

-\sxl{ Besides, we designed the detector-oblivious description network and integrated it into the matching pipeline.
-This design makes our network can directly adapt to unlimited keypoint detectors without a time-consuming re-training process. }
+Besides, we designed a detector-oblivious description network and integrated it into the matching pipeline.
+This design makes our network can directly adapt to unlimited keypoint detectors without a time-consuming retraining process.